 Latvian violinist SOPHIA KIRSANOVA enjoys an international career, having performed across Europe and Australia.
-Her solo appearances and concert programming have been praised as “always appealing and intriguing,” (Marshall McGuire, CutCommon) and "demonstrating outstanding technique and musicality" (Latvietis, Melbourne).
+Her solo appearances and concert programming have been praised as “always appealing and intriguing,” (CutCommon) and "demonstrating outstanding technique and musicality" (Latvietis).

 Sophia's passion is exploring beyond the traditional violin repertoire.
-She is an avid promoter of new works and commissions new compositions regularly.
+She is passionate about new repertoire and commissions.
 With a particular interest in her cultural heritage, she explores the extraordinary depth of music from her homeland Latvia and its distinctive musical voice since its independence.
-As part of this continuous project, she promotes Latvian composers internationally, has commissioned new works (Ēriks Ešenvalds, Linda Leimane, Sandra-Alekesjeva Birze) and has presented lecture recitals at prestigious institutions such as the Royal Music Academy in London, Amherst College (MA) and the Latvian Academy of Music.

 Sophia started her musical education at the prominent Emīls Dārziņš' music school in Riga, Latvia.
 She has also enhanced in numerous international courses.
 Among those are masterclasses with Itzhak Perlman, Zakhar Bron, Miriam Fried, Ivry Gitlis, György Pauk, Shmuel Ashkenasi, Christian Tetzlaff, Aurora Master Classes, the Perlman Music Program, Collegium